Jacques Leibowitch: Measure of viral levels in patients and evaluation of the effectiveness of treatment

 At Garches, Dominique Mathez and Jacques Leibowitch developed a sophisticated and reliable biological test enabling them to quantify active HIV virus levels in patients both before and during their antiviral treatment.
-Indeed, from 1987, patients in France most affected by the virus receive AZT treatment in the hope that this molecule might block the reproduction of the virus.
+Since 1987, patients in France most affected by the virus receive AZT treatment in an attempt to block the reproduction of the virus.
 It was with the aim of monitoring the progressive decline of virus levels in the treated patient that the team at Garches worked on their method.
-Leibowitch presented to world specialists assembled for the conference at Marnes la Coquette (Pasteur-les Cent Gardes symposium, November 1989) his results showing that the AZT monotherapy becomes quickly ineffective as demonstrated by returning viral levels in the treated patient, though in the first month such levels were significantly, yet only transiently, reduced.
-The measuring of HIV viral levels is later to become, in its commercial and industrial version, the universally used test to follow the development of the virus and the effectiveness of various treatments.
-Also, Jacques Leibowitch was the first in France to collect sequential cell specimens from individual patients at follow up, preserving living cell samples at extremely low temperatures since 1982.
+Leibowitch presented to world specialists assembled for the conference at Marnes la Coquette (Pasteur-les Cent Gardes symposium, November 1989) his results showing that the AZT monotherapy becomes quickly ineffective as demonstrated by returning viral levels in the treated patient.
+Though in the first month such levels were significantly, yet only transiently, reduced.
+The measuring of HIV viral levels would later become the industrial and clinical standard, the universally used test to follow the development of the virus and the effectiveness of various treatments.
+Jacques Leibowitch was the first in France to collect sequential cell specimens from individual patients at follow up, preserving living cell samples at extremely low temperatures since 1982.
 This live-frozen cell bank would later become precious for retrospective scientific investigations.